Moustikitos/tyf/docs/index.md

  + read / edit EXIF data from JPEG images
  + read / edit IFD data from TIFF images
  + read / edit GEOTIFF data from IFD
- + read / edit XMP data from IFD
+ + read / edit XMP data from IFD and JPEG images
  + work directly with python numbers, string and datetime
  + interpolate map coordinates using GEOTIFF ModelTransformation

 ### Do more with JPEG and TIFF files
  + extract TIFF or JPEG thumbnails from JPEG files
- + strip EXIF data from JPEG File
  + dump EXIF data from JPEG into file
  + dump location thumbnail using any map provider API